eibex/reaction-light/README.md

 Ensure that you moved the `Reaction Light` role to a position that is hierarchically higher than the role you are trying to assign.

+**The bot says I am not an admin, even though I own the server (or have admin rights for it)**

+Run `rl!admin @Role` to give all users with that role permission to manage Reaction Light.
+This is done to have server staff use the bot without giving them unnecessary server rights.
+The only server admin (not bot admin) commands are `rl!admin` and `rl!rm-admin`.

 ## Help
 If you need help with the bot or need to report bugs, post an issue [here](https://github.com/eibex/reaction-light/issues).